GARLIC CONFIT QUICHE LORRAINE

-1. Remove the pastry from the fridge and transfer to a lightly floured surface.
+- Take the pastry out of the fridge and transfer to a lightly floured surface.
 Roll out the pastry to a thickness of 3mm.

-2. Lightly butter a 25cm loose-bottomed tart tin.
-Carefully lay the pastry over the tart tin, gently pressing the pastry into the edges of the tray.
+- Lightly butter a 25cm loose-bottomed tart tin.
+Then, carefully lay the pastry over the tart tin, gently pressing the pastry into the edges of the tray.
 Trim off any excess pastry and prick the base of the pastry with a fork.

 - Cover the pastry and return to the fridge for 10 minutes.

 - Preheat the oven to 200Cº.

 - Remove the pastry from the fridge line with a sheet of baking parchment, followed by baking beans.
 Blind-Bake the pastry in the oven for 10 minutes.
 Remove the beans and parchment and return to the oven, baking for a further 10 minutes until lightly golden.